 On a co-branded card, the brand of a company other than American Express will be displayed prominently on the card in addition to the American Express payment network logo and whatever other American Express branding.

-Credit underwriting standards for an issuer's co-branded cards are believed to be less strict than for American Express issued non-cobranded products.
+Credit underwriting standards for American Express issued co-branded credit cards are believed to be less strict than for American Express issued non-cobranded credit cards.

 However, you can still certainly be denied for an American Express co-branded product.

 I would expect that underwriting for American Express co-branded charge cards to be the same or similar to charge cards that are not co-branded.

 For co-branded cards, sign-up bonuses and rewards will usually be in units of the co-brand's loyalty program.